JKorf/Bybit.Net/README.md

 A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
 Feel free to join for discussion and/or questions around the CryptoExchange.Net and implementation libraries.

 ## Release notes
+* Version 3.0.0 - 25 Jun 2023
+    * Updated CryptoExchange.Net to version 6.0.0
+    * Renamed BybitClient to BybitRestClient
+    * Renamed **Streams to **Api on the BybitSocketClient
+    * Updated endpoints to consistently use a base url without any path as basis to make switching environments/base urls clearer
+    * Added IBybitOrderBookFactory and implementation for creating order books
+    * Updated dependency injection register method (AddBybit)
+    * Updated V5 socket API kline update topic to include the interval
+    * Added CopyTrading SetTradingStopAsync endpoint
+    * Fixed V5 GetMarginAccountInfoAsync endpoint

 * Version 2.0.5 - 19 Jun 2023
     * Fixed V5 GetLinearInverseTickersAsync response model nullability
     * Added missing parameters V5 SetTradingStopAsync